Welcome to the Film and Screen Media website!

-How to study film at UCC?
+How to study film & screen media at UCC?

 Why study film and screen media at UCC?

-Film and Screen Media at University College Cork is a vibrant community of lecturers, researchers and graduate students; it publishes the online international film journal Alphaville: Journal of Film and Screen Media; talks by filmmakers, professionals and scholars, as well as conferences, workshops and masterclasses are regularly organised.
-Cork hosts a lively community of filmmakers, and the city and region are home to a number of local, national and international film festivals.
+Film and Screen Media at University College Cork is a vibrant community of lecturers, researchers and graduate students; it publishes the international, peer-reviewed, open-access Alphaville: Journal of Film and Screen Media and it regularly organises talks by filmmakers and scholars, masterclasses with professionals, conferences and workshops.
+Film and Screen Media staff at University College Cork is passionately committed to film and media, to education and to innovation.

 Why study film today?